Johns Hopkins 2023-24 Flu Campaign

 - Flu clips will not be given out at Walgreens retail locations.
 See FAQ’s for clip information.

-- At any retail pharmacy
+- Another retail pharmacy

-- At another place of employment
+- A place of employment other than Johns Hopkins

 - Full name must be present on vaccine documentation